 Diffuse axonal injury: A diffuse axonal injury results when the disruption of the brain inside the skull severs the brain’s long connecting nerve fibers or axons.
 This can result in a coma or permanent disability.

 Epidural hematoma: An epidural hematoma can occur when blood builds up between the skull and top lining of the brain (dura).
-This also may require surgery.
+This may also require surgery.

-According to the National Institute of Neurological Disorders and Stroke, about half of the severely injured patients with head injuries will need surgery to remove or repair hematomas or contusions.
-Hematomas are ruptured blood vessels.
-Contusions are bruised brain tissues.
+According to the National Institute of Neurological Disorders and Stroke, about half of severely injured patients with head injuries will need surgery to remove or repair hematomas or contusions.
+Hematomas are ruptured blood vessels; contusions are bruised brain tissues.